flutter-stripe/flutter_stripe/example/README.md

   - Terminal 1: `yarn --cwd "server" start`
   - Terminal 2: `flutter run`

+##### Additional steps when using a real device
+The example app uses a local server in your laptop and the endpoints are expected to work in local emulators.
+If you want to test this project in a real device you should update the `config.dart` file with your computer ip address

 ##### Additional steps for webhook forwarding

 - [Install the `stripe-cli`](https://stripe.com/docs/stripe-cli)
 - Run `stripe listen --forward-to localhost:4242/webhook`